 OneDrive offers you 5 GB free space as long as you have a Microsoft account.

-In addition to PC, OneDrive can be used on Windows Phone, IOS, Android, Mac OS X, Xbox 360 and Xbox One, as long as you install the OneDrive application.
+In addition to PC, OneDrive can be used on Windows Phone, IOS, Android, Mac OS X, Xbox 360 and Xbox One.

 That's not all you can get from backing up computer to OneDrive in Windows 10/8/7.
 But how can you do it exactly?

-How to backup PC to OneDrive in Windows 10/8/7?
+Preparations to backup PC to OneDrive in Windows 10/8/7

 As one of the cloud services, Microsoft OneDrive allows you to simply backup local files to cloud.
-The backup here is normally equivalent to file sync, which can upload the data on your PC to OneDrive with original format for direct view and use.
+The backup here is normally equivalent to file sync, which can upload the data on your PC to OneDrive for direct view and use.

-To achieve this goal, you can take more than one approach.
+To achieve this, you can take more than one approach.
 But it’s better to setup the OneDrive desktop app anyway.